 ..a state machine is an abstract machine that can be in exactly one of a finite number of states at any given time.
 The state-machine can change from one state to another in response to some inputs; the change from one state to another is called a transition

 Moreover, the rules of this change are defined as State Transition Function (STF).
-Anyone can re-execute the state transition function from the initial state, and come to the same final state.
+Anyone can re-execute the STF from the initial state, and come to the same final state.

 So, to take our above example, , and model it as a state machine: